Exciting news!

 'Highly original... an ambitious integration of concepts.
 Credible and useful.
 Grounded in pioneering empirical research'

-- Danny Burns, professor of organisational learning UK
+- Danny Burns professor of organisational learning UK

 'Sound and persuasive, insightful, important and inviting.
 A great contribution'

-- Michael Quinn Patton, author of the best-selling book, Utilization-Focused Evaluation USA
+- Michael Quinn Patton author of the best-selling book, Utilization-Focused Evaluation USA

 'Brilliant...
 I'm not aware of any other book of this nature.
 The examples are impressive'

-- Linette Hawkins, social work educator Aust
+- Linette Hawkins social work educator Victoria

 'I remain critical of 'systems' models and biological analogies for organisational processes, but this work is unquestionably original and in major ways innovative'

-- Raewyn Connell, sociology professor Aust
+- Raewyn Connell sociology professor Australia

 'After years of mechanical researcher-as-expert/expert facilitator texts on evaluation and action research, this book is a breath of fresh air providing a complete rethink of these fields - An absolute must-read'

-- Carol Gribch, School of Medicine Aust
+- Carol Gribch School of Medicine Australia

 Has it been reviewed?